manuga93/bocatapp/README.md

 # Bocatapp Core

 ## Project structure (IMPORTANT to read before make changes)
+If you have some question you could contact to @garridev directly.
+This is project structure:
 ```
 \bocatapp
   \bocatapp (General views, templates and urls. f.e. login, legal advice, home, contact, etc.)